JasmeetSingh7314/JasmeetSingh7314/README.md

 # **👋Hi, I’m @Jasmeet Singh**
 I am a College Student currently studying Computer Science 4th year, Guru Tegh Bahadur Institute of Technology,New Delhi.<br>

-I **love** practicing web development and strive for continuous improvement in my works.
-Currently I am working on improving **“Owl”** a website made for selling and purchasing games via the Blockchain.
-An initial version of the project won an international Hackathon in which amongst 12000 participants our team stood out on top.
+I **love** practicing web development and strive for continuous improvement in my works.<br>
+👨‍💻 Currently working on improving **“Owl”** a website made for selling and purchasing games via the Blockchain.
+An initial version of the project won an international Hackathon in which amongst 12000 participants our team stood out on top. <br>
-I love the idea of **Blockchain** and the idea of it especially intrigues me!
+📈 I love the idea of **Blockchain** and the idea of it especially intrigues me!
 <br>